jpordoy/Ictal-Phase-Detection/README.md

 ### 📝 Annotated Class Labels

-The events in this dataset were annotated by clinical experts based on their analysis of the patient data.
+The events in this dataset were annotated by clinical experts based on their analysis of the patient/event data.
 Each event is classified into one of the following categories:

 - **Normal** ⚪: Represents periods without any signs of seizure activity.
 (Label: `0`)
 - **Pre-Ictal** 🔵: Represents the phase preceding a seizure, indicating early signs of seizure activity.
 (Label: `1`)